spheppner/dungeonRunner/README.md

 The goal of the game is to survive until the 15th dungeon.

 ## Legend
-"@": that is the player\n
+"@": that is the player
-"<": a stair leading down into the next level (next dungeon) "1, 2, 3, 4": Monsters, the higher the number of it, the stronger it is "#": Wall, you can't go against it, except you dig it (digging mode, explanation following) "0": Coin, you can collect it (you can't use it yet, explanation following) "+": shop, but you can't buy anything yet
+"<": a stair leading down into the next level (next dungeon) "1, 2, 3, 4": Monsters, the higher the number of it, the stronger it is"#": Wall, you can't go against it, except you dig it (digging mode, see "#Control")
+"#": Wall, you can't go against it, except you dig it (digging mode, see "#Control") "0": Coin, you can collect it (you can't use it yet, explanation following "+": shop, but you can't buy anything yet
 "-": exit sign